Increasing your conversion rates is absolutely crucial

 - Let customers know an approximate delivery time before they check out.
 Include tracking numbers if possible.

-- In your confirmation email, including information on how users can modify their order before it’s shipped.
+- In your confirmation email, include information on how users can modify their order before it’s shipped.

 - Allow visitors to zoom in on a product to see its detail, as well as the possibility to see the product from different angles.